by Monika Walankiewicz

 To celebrate the arrival of spring, I encourage you to pull one item—or a goal that is at odds with your values—out of your garden, so there’s room for more of the plants you love.

-Monika Walankiewicz is a CiPP graduate, UX designer, coach, speaker, and facilitator.
+Monika Walankiewicz is a graduate of WBI’s Certificate in Wholebeing Positive Psychology and a UX designer, coach, speaker, and facilitator.
 She holds Art Therapy Certification from Northwestern University, and helps her clients to overcome adversity and release repetitive psychological patterns that are preventing them from taking action in their lives.
 Monika is leading organizational change at Allstate Corporation by spreading tools of positive psychology within the company to increase levels of well-being and satisfaction.
 She takes a unique approach that blends intuitive and creative inner work with evidence-based methods based on behavioral science and positive psychology, and shares her expertise in personal growth via workshops, corporate speaking and one-on-one coaching.
 Learn more about her work and schedule a free initial consultation at monikaw.com.